jacg/nain4/doc/src/how-to/enable-nain4-in-cmake.md

 {{#include ../../../client_side_tests/client_independent_installation/CMakeLists.txt:find_package}}
 ```

+Make sure you have `NAIN4_INSTALL` set in your shell environment before running `cmake` or replace it by `/path/to/install/` in the CMakeLists.txt file.

 ## Linking to Nain4

 Regardless of the chosen option, you will also need to link the library to each target like: